kloggy/HA-Irrigation-Version2/prerequisites.md

 Firstly,

-In file `item_schedule_cycle_header.yaml` you will need to make a small change.
+In file `lovelace/templates/garden/cycles/item_cycle_header.yaml` you will need to make a small change.
 My sensor is called `sensor.dark_sky_current_minutely_summary`.
 This is due to a historic issue as I have two darksky sensors, one which I use for forecast and one for current information hence the different names (they both have a different scan_interval but apart from that I can’t remember now why I did that!!).

-You must change the line:
+Therefore, you must change the line:

 From: